 "When baseball is no longer fun, its' no longer a game."

-It would take volumes and a lifetime's work of several researchers and editors to record a complete history of Northern California baseball. northerncaliforniabaseball.com is an ongoing website, a work in progress, providing a blueprint or foundation and framework for a more extensive history of the game played in the northern part of the State.
+northerncaliforniabaseball.com is an ongoing website, a work in progress, providing a blueprint or foundation and framework for a more extensive history of California baseball played in the northern part of the State.
 Unlike books, magazines, newspaper articles and other printed matter, the site has the flexibility to enable additions, changes, and corrections.
 A general overall history can be gained quickly at one site by navigating the highlighted buttons which will lead to stats, biographies, memorabilia, and commentary pertaining to college, semi-pro, and professional baseball that was played mostly, but not exclusively, between 1946 and 1990, or from the end of WWll to the steroids era.
 Some pages remain under construction until further information is obtained.